 Specific Audit Approach

 The Proposal should set forth a work plan, including an explanation of the audit methodology to be followed, to perform the services required in Section II of this Request for Proposal.
-In developing the work plan, reference should be made to such sources of information as Brightview Preparatory Academy Charter School's budget and related materials, organization charts, manuals and programs and financial and other management information systems.
+In developing the work plan, reference should be made to such sources of information as Brightview Preparatory Academy Charter School's budget and related materials, organization charts, manuals and programs, and financial and other management information systems.

 Proposers will be required to provide the following information on their audit approach: